premraghvani/WordpressXMLMedia/readme.md

 Using: NodeJS v18.12.1

-Please use "npm i axios" and "npm i xml-js"
+If you have npm, use "npm i" to install the required packages.

 Only media exports.
 Please put the output from WordPress as "input.xml"